synergy-design-system/synergy-design-system/packages/angular/README.md

 - Auto-completion
 - Event handling

-> We are currently supporting Angular version 17.
+> We are currently supporting Angular version ^16.2.12 and ^17.0.0 as well as Typescript version > 5.0.0.

 ## Getting started